CasperDash/casper-storage/document/01-casper-storage-design.md

 > `CasperWallet` should recommend her to choose `ed25519` over secp256k1 due to security and performance, unless Alice explicitly wants to use secp256k1 because of Bitcoin, Ethereum compatible

 - `CasperWallet` creates a local account with Alice's password, initializes the HD wallet in this account
-- `CasperWallet` **encrypts** the account and save all information into *local storage* or a *secure storage* (in order to restore the wallet when she comes back next time)
+- `CasperWallet` **encrypts** the account and saves all information into *local storage* or a *secure storage* (in order to restore the wallet when she comes back next time)
 - `CasperWallet` navigates Alice to her wallet screen and shows the first account (0-indexed)
->`CasperWallet` might also automatically scan for the next accounts that have made at least one transaction and list them out in the account list (limit up to 20 account without funds in a row according to the bip44 spec)
+>`CasperWallet` might also automatically scan for the next accounts that has made at least one transaction and lists them out in the account list (limit up to 20 account without funds in a row according to the bip44 spec)

 ### Users have existing wallets

 > A wallet is an address which is presented by a private key

 Following the same above steps, Alice should have a local account with the HD wallet already.<br/>
-However she might also have several legacy wallets which she also has accordingly private keys<br/>
+However, she might also have several legacy wallets which she also has accordingly private keys<br/>
 `CasperWallet` supports her to import these wallets into her account and let her manage them
 > by giving private keys or importing from back-up files